-Whilst a low mounted antenna system appeared to potentially match the coverage of the previous 'down the bank' system it was decided to add some margin by using a 14 element array together with placing the equipment room underground immediately below the antenna array in order to minimize cable loss.
-Thus we were confident that we would achieve a coverage not less than that previously obtained with the down the bank antenna.
+Whilst a low mounted antenna system appeared to potentially match the coverage of the previous 'down the bank' system it was decided to add some margin by using a 14 element array together with placing the equipment room underground immediately below the antenna array so as to minimize cable loss.
+We were then confident that we would achieve a coverage not less than that previously obtained with the down the bank antenna.